macleginn/eurphon-parse-search/webapp/tutorial.md

 Parentheses can be used for clarity or to override the operator precedence order.
 Thus, `- /p/ and - /b/ or - /t/ and - /d/` is equivalent to `(- /p/ and - /b/) or (- /t/ and - /d/)` (`and` binds more tightly than `or`), but `- /p/ or - /b/ and - /t/ or - /d/` is not equivalent to `(- /p/ or - /b/) and (- /t/ or - /d/)`, but is instead equivalent to `- /p/ or (- /b/ and - /t/) or - /d/`.

-`not` binds the most tightly, so it is necessary to use parentheses to invert any complex query.
+`not` binds the most tightly, so it is necessary to use parentheses to invert any compound query.

 An example compound query: